Population96/PythonMovieSite/README.md

 included color matched dropshadows to the tiles added storyline text as tooltip text when hovering the mouse over the movie posters included the year in the class definition to display under the title

+8.26.15
+added documentation to functions switched to with: block for file writing in make_page.py trimmed line lengths to 72 characters